Sidaroth/Phaser3.Boilerplate/README.md

 export default Player;
 ```

-In essence what happens here, is that when a player object is created, an Object is created that has all the functionality of the different substates/components provided.
+In essence what happens here, is that when Player() is called, an Object is created that has all the functionality of the different substates/components provided.
 The localState object describes the internal/local state of the player.
 This is where any variables and functions that concern the player itself will live.
 The states[] array is where all substates/components that will make up the final object are described.
 The naming/object notation used within the array, is mainly there for debugging purposes.

 How do we then link the different components together, such that when a function is called on the Player object, all states that needs know about it gets called properly?
-The solution we apply is to use the Pipe() function, as can be seen above in `printInfo: pipe(...)`
+The solution we apply is to use the Pipe() function, as can be seen above in `printInfo: pipe(...)`.
+It is important to note here however, that object composing does not equal function composing, which is often done by a 'reverse' pipe operation, and combined with curry, which we will not cover here.
+A few links on functional composing can be found in further reading below.

 To better understand how pipe works, we'll take a closer look at the isGameEntity state.
 ```javascript